 Educators in all locations can take this course.
 Participants can receive 6 PDHs, 6 CEUs, or 1 Illinois Administrator Academy credit.
 If an AA credit is not needed, you would not be required to complete the application assignment.

 See below for dates and details.
 Contact the COSEM Team at firstname.lastname@example.org with any questions or if you'd like to host an event at your ROE or school district.
 We can present a 3-6 hour workshop or Administrator Academy tailored to your needs.

 The course schedule for this AA differs from what is detailed below.
 It will be 6 hours of live instruction.

 Required Article (read before course date)

 “Creating Trauma-informed Schools from the Inside-Out” by Shawn Nealy-Oparah & Tovi C. Scruggs-Hussein, Association of California School Administrators (ACSA) EdCal Magazine, 2018

-Wellness Team and Administrator Academy: Implementing Schoolwide Mindfulness for Well-Being, Equity & Inclusion
+SEL Team and Administrator Academy: Implementing Schoolwide Mindfulness for Well-Being, Equity & Inclusion

 Led by one or more of our experienced presenters:

 In this specially designed SEL Team and Administrator Academy for district leaders, school leaders, and SEL teams, participants will become clear on what mindfulness is and is not.
 They will learn the benefits of mindfulness, supporting research, and research-based practices.
 They will learn the most effective ways to integrate mindfulness in schools and classrooms, how mindfulness supports stress reduction, the prevention of negative impacts of primary and secondary trauma, interrupts implicit bias, and cultivates empathy.